 There has been a rise in home studios over the last decade, but most people can’t afford a $5,000 microphone.
-In this article, we will explore the Audio Technica AT2035 microphone, and find out if it’s a good piece of gear for musicians.
+In this article, we will explore the Audio Technica AT2035 microphone.
+Let’s find out if it’s a good piece of gear for musicians.

-We will look into the history of the Audio Technica AT2035 and why the AT2035 would be a good option for your music needs.
+We will look into the history of the Audio Technica AT2035.
+Also, why the AT2035 would be a good option for your music needs.

 Let’s get into everything you need to know about the Audio Technica AT2035